elmonkey/Python_OpenNI2/README.md

 # OpenNI2 Python
+Compile and Install OpenNI2

 Installation instructions and samples using the official Python wrappers for OpenNI2 and OpenCV.
-Build and installation instructionsa adapted from [Occipital](https://github.com/occipital/OpenNI2)
+Adapted from [Occipital](https://github.com/occipital/OpenNI2)

-* Tested on the following systems (with Python 2.7.3, OpenNI2.2, and OpenCV.2.4.10)
+* Tested on the following systems (running Python 2.7.3, OpenNI2.2, and OpenCV.2.4.10)

     + Windows 7 x64
     + Linux Ubuntu 14.04 x64
     + PandaBoard ES/BeagleBoard-xm running Ubuntu 12.04 OMAP/ARM

+NOTE: root and ~ are used to represent home/<username>/

 ## Dependencies